Dan English & Dan Mullen Trophy Winners

 Burns Moore, not one to give praise of other drummers lightly, once stated that Dan English was one of the finest students of the craft of rudimental drumming, adding that Dan was the only person he ever heard impressively play his (Burns) solo “Filling The Double Drag” correctly.

-One might debate whether the Dan English winners are National Champions, there is merit for both sides of the argument, but one cannot debate the top-notch caliber of rudimental excellence of the winners.
+One might debate whether the Dan English an d Dan Mullen winners are National Champions, there is merit for both sides of the argument, but one cannot debate the top-notch caliber of rudimental excellence of the winners.

 Data compiled by Rick Beckham.